Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: C-CLF-CBF-RRT

 The input for \texttt{C-CLF-CBF-RRT} consists of a compact, convex set $\Rc\subset\real^n$, an initial configuration $x_{\text{init}}\in\real^n$, a goal region $\Xc_{\text{goal}}\subset\real^n$, the number of iterations $k\in\mathbb{Z}_{>0}$ of the algorithm, the number of iterations $\tau\in\mathbb{Z}_{>0}$ for the compatibility check, a set of extended class $\Kc_{\infty}$ functions $\{ \alpha_l \}_{l=1}^M$, the steering parameter $\eta>0$, and a set of obstacles $\{ \Oc_l \}_{l=1}^M$ defined by functions $h_l:\real^n\to\real$ for $l\in[M]$.
 At the beginning, a tree $\Tc$ is initialized with a single node at $x_{\text{init}}$ and no edges.

 The \texttt{C-CLF-CBF-RRT} algorithm operates similarly to the \texttt{GEOM-RRT} algorithm described in Section~\ref{subsec:rrt}. \begin{quote} At each iteration, steps 4:-6: are the same as in Algorithm~\ref{alg:geom-rrt}.
 In general, \texttt{RANDOM}$\underline{ }$\texttt{STATE} samples $\Rc$ uniformly, but if we know that only a subset of the points in $\Rc$ is stabilizable, one can choose to sample uniformly only over such points.
 The functions \texttt{NEAREST}$\underline{ }$\texttt{NEIGHBOR} and \texttt{NEW}$\underline{ }$\texttt{STATE} operate identically to how they do in \texttt{GEOM-RRT}.
 We note that, since $\Rc$ is convex, $x_{\text{new}}$ is guaranteed to belong to it.
 Next, the function \texttt{FREE}$\underline{ }$\texttt{SPACE} checks whether $x_{\text{new}}\in\Fc$.
 If $x_{\text{new}}\notin\Fc$, it skips to the next iteration.
 Otherwise, \texttt{FIND}$\underline{ }$\texttt{CLF} finds a CLF $V$ and associated positive definite function $W$ with respect to $x_{\text{new}}$.
 Then, the \texttt{COMPATIBILITY} function checks whether there exists a CLF-CBF based controller that steers the system from $x_{\text{near}}$ to $x_{\text{new}}$.
 If the \texttt{COMPATIBILITY} function returns a value of \texttt{True}, then $x_{\text{new}}$ is added as a vertex to $\Tc$ and is connected by an edge from $x_{\text{near}}$.
-If $x_{\text{new}}\in\Xc_{\text{goal}}$, there exists a single path in $\Tc$ from $x_{\text{init}}$ to $x_{\text{new}}$. \end{quote}
+If $x_{\text{new}}\in\Xc_{\text{goal}}$, there exists a single path in $\Tc$ from $x_{\text{init}}$ to $x_{\text{new}}$. \end{quote} In Section~\ref{sec:compat-def}, we discuss in detail the definition of the function \texttt{COMPATIBILITY}.
+The function \texttt{FIND}$\underline{ }$\texttt{CLF} aims to find a control Lyapunov function, which is a challenging problem for general control systems.
+Beyond what we noted in Remark~\ref{rem:controllability-requirements-clf-cbf-compatible-paths}, one can use for this a variety of tools, such as sum-of-squares techniques~\cite{WT:06,HD-CJ-HZ-AC:24}, neural networks~\cite{CD-ZQ-SG-CF:21,YCC-NR-SG:19}, or the learner-falsifier framework~\cite{HR-SS:19}.